xC0dex/APIWeaver/README.md

 ## Currently supported features

-- Fully functional and configurable Swagger UI (with dark mode 🌙)
+- Fully functional and configurable Swagger UI
-- OpenAPI 3.0 generation
-- OpenAPI generation based on minimal APIs and controllers
-- .NET 6, 7 and 8 including required members, nullable types and latest validation attributes
-- `System.Text.Json` including serializer options like IncludeFields, IgnoreReadOnlyFields, IgnoreReadOnlyProperties and more
-- Custom transformers to modify the generated OpenAPI document asynchronously
+- Dark mode 🌙
+- Useful extension methods

 ## Roadmap

 - Support for more OpenAPI UIs
+- Useful transformers for OpenAPI documents and OpenAPI operations
-- API client generation based on the generated OpenAPI document
+- If I have enough time: API client generation based on the generated OpenAPI document

 ## Work in progress